-HUMAN CONNECTION IS THE BIGGEST CONTRIBUTOR TO A LONG, HEALTHY AND HAPPY LIFE
+HUMAN CONNECTION IS THE BIGGEST CONTRIBUTOR TO OUR HEALTH

 When we feel connected to others, we start to change the way the world works.

-A strong support network makes us less vulnerable to those who want to hurt us.
+A strong Connections Map makes us less vulnerable to those who want to hurt us.
 It makes us less lonely.
 Less depressed.
 Less anxious.
 When we feel a true, genuine connection with others, we are not only more likely to get through the hard times, we are more likely to live a long, happy life.

 At StandbyU Foundation, we’re fighting the big social problems that affect so many Australians - domestic violence, sexual abuse, child abuse - but we're doing it differently.
 We’re tackling these issues at the source and providing lifelong solutions with real impact.

 With strong human connections, we can overcome all these challenges, together.